Anti Wage-Slavery, Pro-Freedom Quotations Of The Week 955-957

 In 1944, Franklin Roosevelt asserted that "true individual freedom cannot exist without economic security and independence."
 He called for a "second Bill of Rights" that would guarantee everyone a decent home, medical care, education, and enough income for food and clothing.
 In the 1930s, millions of people joined national movements for guaranteed income, creating the public demand that led to Social Security.
 In the 1890s, ideas about universal economic security powered the progressive and populist movements.
 Abraham Lincoln called for, and the federal government enacted, the National Homestead Act, which gave land to poor Americans for subsistence farming.
 Thomas Jefferson proposed a homestead plan in Virginia in 1776.
 Tom Paine advocated a cash payment to everyone at age 21 and annually starting at age 50.

-Real National Security: Personal, Economic, and Universal
+Real National Security: Personal, Economic, and Universalby

 Steven Shafarman